-10.8 Any vacation leave the employee has accrued prior to the effective date of this agreement shall be credited to the employee.

-10.9 In the event an emergency arises, the employee shall telephonically request leave from the road superintendent, or his designee if possible.
-In any event, the returning employee shall fill out a leave form upon the employees return to work and the employee shall be granted vacation leave.
-The leave form shall include a statement from the employee explaining the nature of the emergency.
+- 10.8 Any vacation leave the employee has accrued prior to the effective date of this agreement shall be credited to the employee. - 10.9 In the event an emergency arises, the employee shall telephonically request leave from the Road Superintendent, or his designee, and said emergency leave must be approved by the Agency Head, Road Superintendent, or his designee, in order for the employee to take the emergency leave.
+In any event, The returning employee shall fill out a leave form upon the employees return to work.
+The leave form shall include a detailed statement from the employee explaining the nature of the emergency.
+The term "emergency" is defined as an unexpected, serious occurrence or situation urgently requiring prompt action.
+The length of time for the emergency leave shall also be determined by the Agency Head, Road Superintendent, or his disignee.

-10.10 All vacation leave, sick leave, compensatory time, and bonus days may be posted on bulletin boards at yards quarterly.

-10.11 Employees taking accrued vacation leave shall be charged in increments of not less than one-half (1/2) of an hour.
+- 10.10 All vacation leave, sick leave, compensatory time, and bonus days may be posted on bulletin boards at yards quarterly. - 10.11 Employees taking accrued vacation leave shall be charged in increments of not less than one-half (1/2) of an hour.